lukepatterson31/go-projects/black-hat-go/black-hat-go-notes.md

 `go fmt main.go`

-Formats your source code, most IDEs do this on save
+Formats your source code- most IDEs do this on save

 **The golint and go vet commands:**